 Cotton is particularly comfortable to wear for children with eczema.
 The loose material doesn’t aggravate the skin and lets it breathe easy.
 However, it is prone to absorbing moisture and creating an abrasive movement that can irritate the skin if your child is sweaty.
 The material is better than using synthetic fabrics or wool, but silk is fast becoming a better alternative.

 As well as feeling soft and looking beautiful, silk is very beneficial for eczema in children.
 Silk is naturally anti-microbial which reduces the risk of infections in eczema prone skin.
-A study published in British Journal of Dermatology included 46 children randomized into two groups to wear silk or cotton clothing.
+A study published in the British Journal of Dermatology titled ‘Clinical effectiveness of a silk fabric in the treatment of atopic dermatitis’ took 46 children and randomised them into two groups.
+One received special clothing, while the other control group wore cotton clothing.
 The only medication used was moisturiser.
-After just one week there was a significant improvement of the eczema in the children wearing silk and there was no change in the cotton group.
+After just one week there was a significant improvement of eczema in the children wearing silk and there was no change in the cotton group.
+The study concluded that ‘the use of special silk clothes may be useful in the management of AD in children.’

-A number of specialist synthetic micro-fibre fabrics have been developed with sensitive skin in mind.
-These can more absorbent than cotton and may work better for some eczema sufferers.
-Because micro-fibre fabrics are not inherently irritating and are usually extremely smooth and they may actually cause less irritation for some eczema babies than cotton clothing.
+Specialist synthetic micro-fibre fabrics have been developed with sensitive skin in mind.
+These can be more absorbent than cotton and may work better for some eczema sufferers.
+Because microfibre fabrics are not inherently irritating and are usually extremely smooth, they may cause less irritation for some eczema babies than cotton clothing.
 The chief drawback is the price of specialist eczema clothing made from these fabrics – however, if your child’s eczema is severe, base layers made of micro-fibre fabrics may make a really big difference.

 Fabrics to avoid